KevinAst/action-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   generateActions(actionGenesis) ⇒ [`ActionStruct`](#ActionStruct)</h5>
 A higher-order function that mirrors the supplied{{book.api.actionGenesis}} structure, returning an{{book.api.ActionStruct}}, injecting generated action creators thatare decorated with their coresponding action types.
-The {{book.guide.formalTypes}} discusion has a diagram that shedslight on this process.
+The {{book.guide.formalTypes}} section has a diagram that shedslight on this process.

 | Param | Type | Description |